dkdimgba/browser-notification/README.md

 ## How can I thank you?

 Why not star the github repo?
-I'd love the attention!
-Why not share the link for this repository on Twitter or HackerNews?
+I'd love it.
+It'll encourage me!
+Share the link for this repository on Twitter or HackerNews.
 Spread the word!

 Don't forget to [follow me on twitter](https://twitter.com/dkdimgba)!

-Thanks!
+Thanks!<br>
 Dimgba Kalu.

 ## License